Internal sources

 Tesla already did this once.
 They replaced HW2.5 with HW3 for free.

 When Tesla acknowledged in 2019 that the existing Full Self-Driving Computer (HW2.5) couldn't deliver full self-driving, they gave FSD buyers a free hardware upgrade.
-That's their own precedent.
-The same logic applies to HW3 now.
+That's their own precedent that the hardware promise required a hardware solution; it supports the liability for HW3.

 If you have purchased Full Self-Driving Capability and have computer 2.0 or 2.5, you qualify for a free upgrade to the Full Self-Driving Computer.